crukedsh/eudyptula/task5/README.md

 ### Environment

-This task is complete on Ubuntu 16.04 LTS with Linux kernel version 4.12.0.
+This task is conducted on Ubuntu 16.04 LTS with Linux kernel version 4.12.0.